bralaya/dicktignrael/readme.txt

-git is a distrubited version control
+no such a dicky cdicky s